jessepav/lacygoill-wiki-backup/tmux/command.md

 Use the second optional argument of `system()` to pass the text to the stdin of `tmux(1)`.

     :let pane_id = system('tmux splitw -PF "#D" -dI', "hello\n")[:-2]
-    :call system('tmux display -t ' . pane_id . ' -I', "world\n")
+    :call system('tmux display -t '..pane_id..' -I', "world\n")
                                                            ^^
                                                            don't forget to add a newline,
                                                            if you want the next text
                                                            to be printed on a different line

 ##
 # Marked pane